Cosmodyne-Industries/GameMaker-RAG-Tools/README.md

 ![Steps 1–3 and Index Settings](images/gml_tool_3.png)

-> ⚠️ **The first index build can take a long time** — anywhere from a few minutes to over an hour depending on the size of your project.
-This is because every object and script needs to be summarised from scratch, and the API processes them in chunks with a mandatory pause between each to respect rate limits.
+> ⚠️ **The first index build can take a long time** — can be up to 30 minutes depending on the size of your project.
+This is because every object and script needs to be summarised from scratch, and the API processes them in chunks with a mandatory pause between each to respect rate limits (I reccomend starting with a 61 second pause between chunks if you're on the beginner tier).
 Go make a cup of tea. **Subsequent refreshes are much faster** — the diff detection means only objects and scripts that have actually changed since the last run will be re-summarised.
-For most coding sessions this will be a handful of entries at most.
+For most sessions this will be a handful of entries at most.

 1. Click **Step 1: Rebuild Dump** — this scans your project and writes `game_dump.txt` to your output folder.
 Takes a few seconds.
 2. Click **Step 2: Refresh Index** — this sends your code to the Claude API and writes `game_index.txt`.
 Watch the log panel on the right for progress.